couchbase-examples/edge-server-meal-order-sample-app/README.md

    ```bash
    npm run dev -- --host
    ```
-   The application will be available at `http://localhost:5173` (or at an IP Address that can be accessible over local network)
+   The application will be available at `http://localhost:5173` (or at an IP Address that can be accessible over local network).

 ## Run the demo
 * Open the web app in a browser.
-It can be on local machine or remote.
+It can be on a local machine or remote.
-   - `http://localhost:5173` will open up the business version of app
+   - `http://localhost:5173` will open up the business version of the app.
-   - `http://localhost:5173/economy` will open up the economy version of app
+   - `http://localhost:5173/economy` will open up the economy version of the app.

 * Disconnect the local machine from the Internet so it cannot access the remote App Services.
 In this scenario, the Edge Server and the web app are disconnected from Internet.